RediSearch/RediSearch/docs/Commands.md

 * **ON {structure}** currently supports HASH (default) and JSON.

 !!! info "ON JSON"
-    Require the [RedisJSON](https://redisjson.io) module to be installed.
+    To index JSON, you must have the [RedisJSON](https://redisjson.io) module installed.

 * **PREFIX {count} {prefix}** tells the index which keys it should index.
 You can add several prefixes to index.
 Since the argument is optional, the default is * (all keys)